thoughtworks/simplebandit/README.md

 ### With actionIds only

 In the simplest case you are simply learning a preference over a list of possible actions, without regards to context or action features.
-By accepting a recommendation you make the recommended action more likely in the future.
+By accepting a recommendation you make the recommended action more likely in future recommendations.
 By rejecting it, you make it less likely.
-The bandit learns from your feedback, and adjusts.
+The bandit learns from your feedback, updates, and adjusts.

 ```typescript
 import { SimpleBandit } from "simplebandit";